Oriole Park at Camden Yards: Eutaw Street

 Eutaw Street, between the stadium and the warehouse, is closed to vehicular traffic.
 Along this street, spectators can get a view of the game or visit the many shops and restaurants that line the thoroughfare, including former Oriole star Boog Powell's outdoor barbecue stand.
 On game days, pedestrians must have a ticket in order to walk on the part of Eutaw Street adjacent to the stadium; however, on non-game days the street is open to all, while access to the stadium is gated.
 Sections 90–98, called Eutaw Street palace, are located not in the stadium, but adjacent to Eutaw Street, with the seats descending toward the outfield below.
 If a game sells out, fans may purchase reduced-price "standing-room only" tickets, which entitle them to enter Eutaw Street and watch the game from two designated standing areas (in the left field bullpen area or above the scoreboard in right field).

-Many home run balls have landed on Eutaw Street, and the Orioles organization has marked the spots with small baseball-shaped bronze plaques embedded in the street, though it sometimes takes up to a year for each homer to get a plaque.
+Many home run balls have landed on Eutaw Street, and the Orioles have marked the spots with small baseball-shaped bronze plaques embedded in the street, though it sometimes takes up to a year for each homer to get a plaque.

+As of 2024, 130 homers have landed on Eutaw Street.

 The first home run to reach Eutaw Street was hit by Mickey Tettleton of the Detroit Tigers on April 20, 1992.

+The longest in-game home run to land on Eutaw Street was Gunnar Henderson's 462-foot shot on June 11, 2023.
+However, the only player to ever hit the Baltimore & Ohio Warehouse at Camden Yards on the fly is Ken Griffey Jr of the Seattle Mariners, who accomplished the 465-foot hit as part of the 1993 Home Run Derby.

-The most recent home run to land on Eutaw Street was a shot by Anthony Santander of the Orioles on August 24, 2021.
-As of June 29, 2019, 100 home runs have landed on Eutaw Street in stadium history.
-The June 29, 2012 game against the Cleveland Indians was only the second time multiple home runs have landed on Eutaw Street in a single game.
-The first occurrence was during the April 11, 1997 game against the Texas Rangers when Rafael Palmeiro hit two home runs which landed on Eutaw Street.
-The single season record for home runs landing on Eutaw Street is eight, set in 2008.
-Major League Baseball's official website, MLB.com, published an updated list of Eutaw Street records on November 19, 2020.
+There have been two games with two Eutaw street home runs: April 11, 1997, when Rafael Palmeiro hit both home runs and June 29, 2012.
+The single season record for home runs landing on Eutaw Street is 11, set in 2014.
+MLB.com publishes an updated list of Eutaw Street landings on the Orioles website.